Shasn: Gameplay

-SHASN is a competitive strategy board game played between two to five players which gives players an opportunity to influence the maximum number of majority voters in the 9 zones (or constituencies) on the game board.
+SHASN is a competitive strategy board game played between two and five players which gives players an opportunity to influence the maximum number of majority voters in the 9 zones (or constituencies) on the game board.
 Voters are influenced via combinations of resources such as funds, clout, media, and trust.
 These resources are gained by answering questions on the Ideology Cards which are about real-world political, social, and ethical issues.
 The game ends when a majority has been formed in all possible zones on the board.

 There are 4 ideologies in the game including The Capitalist, The Supremo, The Showstopper (originally called The Showman), and The Idealist.
 Players gain Ideology Cards by answering questions.

 The type of ideology card players gain depends on which ideology their chosen answer falls under.
 Within the game, The Capitalist focuses on free trade, The Supremo focuses on identity politics, The Showstopper focuses on gaining media attention through shock tactics, and The Idealist focuses on making the world a better place.
 If the players gain 2, 3, or 5 cards of one ideology, they gain powers specific to that ideology.

-Development and release
+Development and Release

 The development of the game began in January 2018 and continued over the course of one and a half years.